 Walter Bundy, Kayak Fishing Assn. of NY

-Maureen Doyle Murphy, Citizens Campaign for the Environment
+Maureen Dolan Murphy, Citizens Campaign for the Environment

 Jaime Ethier, NYS Department of State